How to fix a dripping tap

-Our fully qualified plumbers can fix your tap very easy.
+Our fully qualified plumbers can fix your tap very easily.

 Call us today and book your plumber

-Q. How much it cost to fix a dripping tap?
+How much does it cost to fix a dripping tap?

 In London, the average cost is between £90- £130 plus materials.

-You can repair it yourself by changing the cartridge or call a professional plumber.
+You can repair it yourself by changing the cartridge or calling a professional plumber.

 Well, it won’t get better with time.
 The rubber seal is worn out so it will be just worst.

 Not at all.
 If your tap leaking into the kitchen sink it is fine for a few days.
-Unless the water will go down to the floor what can cause major damages.
+Unless the water will go down to the floor it can cause major damage.

 We do not treat this work as an emergency.
 It can be an emergency if the water will causing damage.